 IAS accredits the inspection practices of companies that assemble metal building systems.
 The accreditation is based on requirements in IAS Accreditation Criteria AC478 and the International Building Code®.
 Getting accredited involves an assessment of the company’s management system, that includes the assembly processes, internal safety, training programs, periodic jobsite inspections, etc. IAS accreditation establishes a benchmark for companies qualified to assemble and erect metal buildings.
 Learn more.

 ICC is partnering with the Modular Building Institute (MBI) in the development of a comprehensive standard to address the inspection, approval and regulatory compliance of off-site residential and commercial construction components and their assembly and completion at the final building site.
 This includes: permitting; in-plant and on-site final inspections; third party inspections; the role of Industrialized Building Departments, state modular programs and the Authority Having Jurisdiction.
 Off-site construction includes componentized, panelized and modularized elements.
-This standard will not apply to HUD Manufactured Housing or “tiny homes”.
+This standard will not apply to HUD Manufactured Housing.
 Learn More.

 IAS accreditation demonstrates that subcontracting companies are competent to provide building department services for communities.
 The accreditation is based on IAS Accreditation Criteria for Building Code Regulatory Agencies And Third-Party Service Providers (AC251).
 Getting accredited involves an assessment of the department’s goals, policies, and procedures for permitting, inspections and plan reviews.
 Learn more.